 - Defined research interests in line with Civil and Environmental Engineering’s department research areas.

-Applicants should have a stated interest in Civil Engineering or in one of LGO’s CEE tracks.
-Previous work experience within the applicant’s defined track is not required.
+Applicants should have a stated interest in one of CEE’s research areas.
+Previous work experience within the applicant’s defined focus is not required.
 In the past, for example, LGO has admitted students with backgrounds in consulting, manufacturing, oil and gas, and environmental impact firms.

 Because civil engineering is highly applicable to global organizations, CEE LGO graduates have excellent career prospects.
 Students work in a diverse range of industries, from aerospace to e-commerce.
 Graduates are excellently qualified to lead projects on systems optimization, data analytics, and global supply chains.